Arslaan027/Arslaan027/README.md

 ## About Me

-- 🔭 I’m currently working on a weather app using the OpenWeatherMap API.
+- 🔭 I’m currently working on different Web Dashborad and Company / freelance Projects.
 - 🌱 I’m currently learning advanced React and Vite.js.
 - 👯 I’m looking to collaborate on open-source web development projects.
 - 💬 Ask me about JavaScript, React, and web development in general.